-From information collected through the questionnaire, records of mailing addresses, and observations at the time of the inspection, the 128 properties inspected were designated to be cottage, residential (house), farm or commercial (business).
-Figure 2 shows that 87 of the inspections were completed on cottage properties and 17 on residential properties and 5 on commercial properties.
-No farm properties were inspected in 2013.
-While residential properties consistently generate more wastewater and have the potential to contribute more nutrients to the environment, seasonal properties often have older, under sized systems that experience peak flows, which could lead to a greater environmental impact.
+From information collected through the questionnaire, records of mailing addresses, and observations at the time of the inspection, the 113 properties inspected were designated to be cottage, house, farm or business.
+Figure 2 illustrates that 85 of the inspections were completed on cottage properties, 28 on residential properties.
+While residential properties consistently generate more wastewater, and have the potential to contribute more nutrients to the environment, seasonal properties often have older, under sized systems that experience peak flows, which could lead to a greater environmental impact.
 Therefore, a mix of both seasonal and residential properties is desirable.